BUDGET$50.0M

 Profitability & Verdict

-Analyzing the multiplier effect and market sentiment, Ginger Ale Afternoon navigated the competitive landscape with an audience reception score of 4.9/10.
+Analyzing the multiplier effect and market sentiment, Ginger Ale Afternoon navigated the competitive landscape with an audience reception score of 4.4/10.
 When weighing the production costs against the global returns, Ginger Ale Afternoon is effectively categorized as a Disaster.
-It serves as an analytical benchmark for the complexities of modern theatrical distribution and evolving viewer preferences.
+The outcome highlights the risks involved in big-budget filmmaking when audience alignment is missed.

 Comparables